joelgrus/drunken-avenger/content/vibe-coding-002-snowmeth.md

 Category: Vibe Coding, Claude, Writing

 I have started several novels, although I have never finished one.
-One way of writing a novel is the
-[Snowflake method](https://www.advancedfictionwriting.com/articles/snowflake-method/),
+Can AI maybe help with that?

-so named because of its *fractal* nature: start with a one sentence summary, expand it to a paragraph, expand that to several pages,
+One way of writing a novel I have tried is the [Snowflake method](https://www.advancedfictionwriting.com/articles/snowflake-method/), so named because of its fractal nature: start with a one sentence summary, expand it to a paragraph, expand that to several pages,